-How to Help Your Baby Sit Unsupported
+Activities to Help Your Baby Sit Up

 Sitting is a skill most babies are ready to start working on around 4.5-5 months old.
 Sitting is super important for some of the upcoming milestones - especially starting solids!
 We want babies to be solid sitters (pun intended) - in addition to other signs of readiness - before they start eating purees and solid foods.
 These skills prepare them to bring food to their mouths, move food around in their mouths effectively, and swallow safely.
 I brought in the Physical Therapist on the EPS team to help us learn all about sitting!